Komalnarayan/Python_allpracticals/README.md

 6. OpenCV: A library for computer vision in Python.
 It provides tools for image and video processing, feature detection and extraction, and more.

+# DSA (DATA STRUCTURE AND ALGORITHMS)

+Data structures are fundamental concepts of computer science, which helps in writing efficient programs in any language.

+The various data structures in computer science are divided broadly into two categories:-

+# Linear and non linear

+# • Linear Data Structures:-
+These are the data structures which store the data elements in a sequential manner.

+# 1.Array:-
+It is a sequential arrangement of data elements paired with the index of the data element.

+# 2.Linked List:-
+Each data element contains a link to another element, along with the data present in it.

+# 3.Stack:
+It is a data structure, which follows only to specific order of operation.
+LIFO (last in First Out) or FILO(First in Last Out).
+# 4. Queue:
+It is similar to Stack, but the order of operation is only FIFO (First In First Out).
+# 5.Matrix:
+It is two dimensional data structure in which, the data element is referred by a pair of indices.

+# • Non-Liner Data Structures

+These are the data structures in which, there is no sequential linking of data elements.
+Any pair or group of data elements can be linked to each other and can be accessed without a strict sequence.

+# 1. Binary Tree:
+It is a data structure, where each data element can be connected to maximum two other data elements and it starts with a root node.
+# 2.Heap:
+It is a special case of Tree data structure, where the data in the parent node!is either strictly greater than/ equal to the child nodes or strictly less than its child nodes.
+# 3. Hash Table:
+It is a data structure, which is made of arrays associated with each other using a hash function.
+It retrieves values using keys rather than, index from a data element.

+# 4. Graph:
+It is an arrangement of vertices and nodes, where some of the nodes are connected to each other through links.

+# RECURSION
+Recursion allows a function to call itself.
+Fixed steps of code get executed again and again for new values.
+We also have to set criteria for deciding when the recursive call ends.

+# SORTING ALGORITHM
+Sorting refers to arranging data in a particular format.
+Sorting algorithm specifies the way to arrange data in a particular order.
+Most common orders are in numerical or lexicographical order.
+The importance of sorting lies in the fact that data searching can be optimized to a very high level, if data is stored in a sorted manner.
+Sorting is also used to represent data in more readable formats.